 How will this impact facilities at Scots?

-The larger roll will help develop new facilities and courses with construction already underway on campus developments and resources.
-We can manage the initial increase in students with existing facilities and the expansion plans include developing spaces for girls such as a common room, changing rooms, etc.
+The larger roll will help develop new facilities and courses with a new block opening this year and construction underway on campus developments and resources.

 Is there a demand for a co-educational Senior School from international parents?